Javascript is not enabled.

 • AARP is your fierce defender on the issues that matter to people 50-plus.
 Become a member, or renew your membership today.

-More than 70 percent of adults want to stay in their homes and communities as long as possible, according to the 2024 AARP Home & Community Preferences Survey.
-Yet expensive mortgages or rents, costs of home upkeep and property taxes remain some of the key reasons older adults plan to move, according to the survey.
+More than 70 percent of adults say they want to stay in their homes and communities as long as possible, according to the 2024 AARP Home & Community Preferences Survey.
+Yet expensive mortgages or rents, costs of home upkeep and property taxes remain some of the key reasons older adults expect to move, according to the findings.

 Pushing to expand the Low-Income Housing Tax Credit

-AARP supported the expansion of the Low-Income Housing Tax Credit (LIHTC) to promote affordable housing, especially for renters.
+AARP has also worked to support other changes in housing for older adults.
+We backed the expansion of the Low-Income Housing Tax Credit (LIHTC) to promote affordable housing, especially for renters.

 The program awards tax credits to homebuilders for building or renovating low-income housing.
 The One Big Beautiful Bill Act, signed into law by President Trump on July 4, expanded and made changes to the program.